rfordatascience/tidytuesday/data/2019/2019-12-17/readme.md

 The premise of the story in Amber's own words:

-> "If you’re looking to add a new furry friend to your family, you may be encouraged to “adopt not shop”.
+> "If you're looking to add a new furry friend to your family, you may be encouraged to "adopt not shop".
 That is, to find a new dog at a local shelter or rescue organization rather than a pet store or breeder.
 >
 > But where do adoptable dogs come from?"